Rhoban/workspace/README.md

-p	# catkin workspace with packages manager
+# catkin workspace with packages manager

 ## Usage

-First of all, you will need 'php' and some libraries: make sure to install necessary packages:
+First of all, you will need `php`, `catkin` and a few required packages:

-    sudo apt-get install php php-xml

-First, you'll need to install `catkin` and a few required packages, the most convenient method is the following:

-    sudo apt-get install python-pip python-empy python-setuptools python-nose sudo pip install -U catkin_tools mock
+    sudo apt-get install php php-xml python-pip python-empy python-setuptools python-nose sudo pip install -U catkin_tools mock